forestgrape/coronavirus/2_biological/coronavirus_evolution.md

+## Evolution Mechanisms
+* Spontaneous Mutation
+* Duplication Error
+* Recombination

-## Factors Influencing Evolution
+## Evolution Variations across the Genome

-### Factors favouring Conservation
+### Slow Mutating Regions

+> in raw work and incomplete

+#### Reason for Conservation
+Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to mutate.
-* Functional units of proteins.
+Functional units of proteins.
 The more conserved the function is, the more conserved they tend to be.
 * The replication mechanism of coronaviruses is well conserved and thus the proteins involved.
-### Factors favouring Change
-* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to mutate.

-### Conserved Patters
-[in work]
-Some parts of the coronavirus genome
+#### Examples of Conserved Parts

-Examples of well conserved proteins for coronaviruses are:
+Examples of well conserved genes of coronaviruses are:
 * RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
 Core parts of this protein are well conserved [to check and cite].
 * The coronavirus RNA is packaged with the help of a nucleocapsid protein, usually denoted by N.

-### Changing Patterns
-[in work]
+### Fast Mutating Regions

+> in raw work and incomplete

 * The N terminal part of the spike protein mutates frequently.
 By such mutations coronaviruses can evade neutralizing antibodies (described on the page [Immune Evasion](./../4_immunological/immune_evasion.md)).

-> the description of more changing patters is in work.